rafeca/rafeca.github.com/_posts/2017-02-15-rtcp-mux-in-webrtc.markdown

 As defined in [Javascript Session Establishment Protocol](https://tools.ietf.org/html/draft-ietf-rtcweb-jsep-17), "*the default multiplexing policy MUST be set to require*".

-In reality, the default multiplexing policy has always been *<negotiate>* in both Chrome and Firefox.
+In reality, the default multiplexing policy has always been *'negotiate'* in both Chrome and Firefox.
 But that's changing in the near future.

 Starting in [Chrome M57](https://groups.google.com/forum/#!topic/discuss-webrtc/eM57DEy89MY), the [`rtcpMuxPolicy` setting has gone from *negotiate* to *require*](https://bugs.chromium.org/p/webrtc/issues/detail?id=6030).